• Seoul, South Korea

 Bali Breezed

 Bali, Indonesia 1/18/2020 Yes, breezed.
 I’ve heard so many great things about Bali, I had to make a stop over.
-On my way to Singapore for work, I took a little weekend trip to Dubai (read about it here) then shot off to the little pre-dominantly Hindu island in an otherwise Muslim nation named Bali.
+On my way to Singapore for work, I took a little weekend trip to Dubai then shot off to the little pre-dominantly Hindu island in an otherwise Muslim nation named Bali.
 I was there nearly a week and it felt like I needed more time.
 There’s are essentially 2 parts of Bali most tourists go to and rightfully so; the cultural side and the beachy more resort style.
 Let’s start off with the former.
 Ubud This is basically the epicenter of Bali tourism.
-Ask anyone who’s been to Bali…
+Ask anyone who’s been to Bali and they’ll…

 • Bangkok, Thailand